jltsiren/bwt-merge/README.md

 * An option to remove duplicate sequences.
 * Adjustable construction parameters:
   * number of threads and sequence blocks
-  * size of thread-specific buffers
+  * size of thread-specific buffers (thread buffers and run buffers)
   * number of merge buffers
 * Documentation in the wiki.